-This is the theme of the recently published memoirs by the Rt.
+This is the title of the recently published memoirs by the Rt.
 Honourable Saulos Klaus Chilima (PhD), the Vice President of the Republic of Malawi.
 This is part of the ACBF African Development Memoirs Series.
 The African Capacity Building Foundation’s Development Memoirs Series is a key instrument in the Foundation’s knowledge management strategy aimed at harnessing the know-how and learned experiences of eminent senior policymakers and development managers.

 In this piece the Rt.
 Hon.
 Dr. Chilima notes that despite the many ICT related challenges, namely connectivity issues, economic challenges and other infrastructural issues bedevilling the African continent, Africa should take steps to promote ICTs and achieve the post-2015 development agenda for digital society.
 Furthermore, African governments must show a commitment to the ICT policies and strategies as these are a bedrock of sustainable development.
 Such policies should also infuse the ICT agenda into the respective economies, in the education systems, in national budgets, health and agriculture.
 Rt.
 Hon.
 Dr. Chilima identified six major ongoing initiatives encompassing e-government, e-education, e-infrastructure, digital repositories, e-health and e-banking.